-The Company is authorized to issue up to 50,000,000 shares of common stock with \$0.001 par value.
+As of June 30, 2018, the Company was authorized to issue up to 50,000,000 shares of common stock with \$0.001 par value.
+On June 12, 2018, the shareholders of the Company voted to approve an amendment to the Company charter to authorize an additional 25,000,000 shares for a total of 75,000,000 authorized shares of common stock.
 The holders of the Company's common stock are entitled to one (1) vote per share.
 The holders of common stock are entitled to receive ratably such dividends, if any, as may be declared by the Board of Directors out of legally available funds.
 However, the current policy of the Board of Directors is to retain earnings, if any, for the operation and expansion of the business.
 Upon liquidation, dissolution or winding-up of the Company, the holders of common stock are entitled to share ratably in all assets of the Company that are legally available for distribution.